 Beyond supporting the critical research and development programs at Picatinny, I am also proud to support the many defense technology companies that call NJ-11 home and are on the cutting edge of modernizing our Armed Forces.
 Many of my provisions in the FY23 National Defense Authorization Act support funding for our local defense industrial base and businesses.

 As the threats our nation faces evolve — whether it is cyberwar or sophisticated enemy weapons — we need to ensure that our national security evolves to meet new threats.
 I’m proud of the work I’ve done on the House Armed Services Committee to push us in the right direction, away from outdated practices and towards a more nimble national defense.

 As a Russian policy officer in the U.S. Navy, I worked to implement our nuclear treaty obligations and to plan and execute joint naval exercises with the Russian Federation Navy.
-I have sat across the table from the Russians, and know that we need our government to take the threat they pose seriously.
+I have sat across the table from the Russians, and know the threat they pose should be taken seriously.
 Both Russia and China have continued to build their military might and promote their influence across the globe.
 Neither country shares our values and often they are undermining our interests across the world.
 We must ensure we modernize our military to meet this threat and provide critical funding for cybersecurity and election protection.